 By Panpan, the Philippines

-The first time when I read the words expressed by Christ of, it was in March, 2013.
+The first time when I read the words expressed byof the last days, it was in March, 2013.
 It was my aunt who preached the to my mother and me.
 That happened to be at the time of my life being darkest and the most painful.
 I couldn’t get rid of my parents’ quarrels and the distress of life all the time, living in a nervous state every day and even detesting my parents bringing me into this world.
-Not until my aunt held before me did my life start to change.
+Not until my aunt held God’s word before me did my life start to change.
 God’s words not only allowed me to understand the God who holds sovereignty over all things but let me feel unprecedented relief and find the true support …

 As my college entrance exam scores were not high enough to get me into any university, I applied for a maritime college and attended the stewardess training class there before becoming a cabin stewardess (similar to flight attendants).
 And fortunately, it was a position through which I could have the chance to work abroad.
 In September, 2013, I graduated and our college began to arrange employment opportunities for us graduates.
 There were only two hiring requirements: good appearance and oral English skills.
 However, both my oral English and appearance were very average, so I was eliminated after I met the interviewers only a few minutes.
 To this end, I was deeply shocked, feeling that I seemed to have no chance.
 Every day, I just wasted time by sleeping, completely losing the goal and direction of my life.